paksin/09-NodeJS-Challenge/README.md

 ## Tests

-Feel free to fork on GitHub and test.
+Feel free to fork it on GitHub and test.

 ## License

-This project is licensed under the Other license.
+This project is licensed under the MIT license.

 ## Questions